LucasJJulien/definitive-opensource/README.md

 ## Honorable Mentions of Closed-Source Software
 Although a rare occurence, there are times in which proprietary software is the best option available even amongst closed-source competitors.
 Here are several such applications that deserve a spot on this list.
-- [Davinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve) - A full-fledged video editor with an incredibly powerful free tier.
+- [Davinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve) - A full-fledged video editor with a powerful free tier.
 - [Obsidian](https://obsidian.md/) - One of the most popular note taking apps / markdown editors.
-Often thought of to be open source, likely because the team behind the project isn't greedy.
+Almost everything about this project screams open source, except for the fact that it's not open source (like no analytics, free unless you want sync, and local storage).
-- [LM Studio](https://lmstudio.ai/) - Incredibly powerful and feature rich gui for running local LLM models.
+- [LM Studio](https://lmstudio.ai/) - Feature rich gui for running local LLM models.
-- [JetBrains](https://www.jetbrains.com/) - A suite of incredibly powerful (and slightly bloated) IDE's.
+- [JetBrains](https://www.jetbrains.com/) - A suite of powerful (and slightly bloated) IDE's.
 - [Raycast](https://www.raycast.com/) - Incredibly powerful all-in-one utility.